tanveer-gkmit/accipere-docs/docs/technical-documentation.md

 1. **Create custom statuses** - Add new stages to the recruitment pipeline
 2. **Define order** - Set the sequence of statuses
-3. **Activate/Deactivate** - Toggle statuses without deleting them
 4. **Track transitions** - Monitor status changes over time

 ### 4.2 Status Transition Rules

-- Applications start with "HR Screening" status by default
+- Applications start with the first status (lowest order_sequence) by default
-- Status can be updated to any available active status
+- Status can only move forward (increasing order_sequence) - backward transitions are prevented
-- Status changes are logged with timestamp and user
+- Status changes are automatically logged in ApplicationAssignedUserStatuses with timestamp
-- Rejected applications cannot be moved to other statuses (optional business rule)
-- Joined applications are considered final
+- Each status change creates a new history entry with optional notes and assigned user
+- Applications with "Rejected" or "Joined" status are excluded from user assignment lists

 ### 4.3 Status Management Best Practices